+The Tournament Council may approve systems based on video technology provided that proper verification and proof is given to the Tournament Council at least 60 days before the proposed use.
 The point of impact is defined the point on the water surface closest to the ramp that is touched by the skier when he lands.
 The distance is calculated from the impact point back to the ramp and then an offset adjustment of 2.1m is added.